magento/devdocs/guides/v2.0/coding-standards/code-standard-less.md

 menu_order: 7
 github_link: coding-standards/code-standard-less.md
 ---
-# Less Coding Standard

 This standard defines Magento requirements for code formatting and style for teams that develop LESS and CSS code.

 Some parts of Magento code might not comply with this coding standard.